ryan-mcclue/musings/on-solid-ground.md

 e-ink less power than LCD as only uses power when arrangment of colours changes

 ## Wireless
+SMS are stored as clear text by provider
+SS7 (signaling system number 7) protocol connects various phone networks across the world This protocol is old and has been attacked many times

+leaked emails from large companies, probably from internal mail server?

 cloudflare (what are they?) ban kiwi farms forums, so they move to Russian servers. how does this help?